Let me guess…

 Many men think they have to be on top of all the latest trends to become more stylish.

 However, when you start out, developing your own style is vastly more important.

 Once you figure out what image you want to portray, you can start adding trends that will work with that image.

 Rule #11: Look Effortless, Not Botherless

 A man shouldn’t look like he has spent hours meticulously orchestrating his outfit in front of a mirror.
-It’s a lot more effective when you look like you just grabbed some clothes out of your closet and put them on.

 You still want to look like you know what you’re doing.

 Rule #12: Try New Things